13 May 2022

-On the 13 July 2019, National Junior College’s Outdoor Activity Club sent ten representatives to participate in the National Orienteering race held at the Singapore Polytechnic, clinching the top 3 positions in the A Division Female category and 1st position in the A Division Male category.
-In the A Division Female category, coming in third, we have Xiao Jia Xin.
+On 13 July 2019, NJC Outdoor Activity Club sent ten representatives to participate in the National Orienteering race held at the Singapore Polytechnic, clinching the top 3 positions in the A Division Female category; in the A Division Female category, coming in third, we have Xiao Jia Xin.
 In second position, we have Cheryll Toh Yu Xin.
 Finally in first position, we have Rina Tanida.
 In the A division Male category, coming in 1st position we have, Fong Jun Yee Icarus.

 Sports – National Schools B Division Boys Dragon Boat Competition

-H3 Research Presentation@The International Science and Engineering Fair, Phoenix, Arizona USA
+H3 Research Presentation at the International Science and Engineering Fair, Phoenix, Arizona USA

 In May, I represented Singapore in the International Science and Engineering Fair held in Phoenix, Arizona, where I presented my H3 research work.
 This event is also the world’s largest pre-college science competition.